dcarrsf/algorithm-patterns/pattern20_trie/README.md

 ## Ways to Identify:

 When you encounter a problem that matches these characteristics, considering a Trie-based solution could be beneficial.

+Real-World Applications:

+1. **Google Search**: Uses Tries for autocomplete suggestions as users type in the search bar.
+2. **Spell checkers**: Microsoft Word and other text editors use Tries to quickly verify if a word exists in the dictionary.
+3. **IP routing tables**: Networking equipment uses Trie-like structures for efficient IP address lookups.
+4. **Autocomplete in IDEs**: Development environments like Visual Studio Code use Tries for code completion suggestions.

 Keywords: